 Trucking accident cases can involve many factors, and multiple parties can be responsible.
 Powerful trucking and haulage organizations may place profit over safety for their drivers and all other motorists who share the road with them.
 Unreasonable delivery schedules can increase the risk of a wreck.
-This is because they put pressure on truck drivers to violate trucking and road safety regulations.
+This is because they pressure truck drivers to violate trucking and road safety regulations.

 If you or a loved one was injured in an accident involving an 18-wheeler rig, you might be able to take legal action.
-A Miami 18-wheeler accident lawyer with the Law Offices of Anidjar & Levine could help you recover compensation for your injuries and other related losses.
+A Miami truck accident lawyer with the Law Offices of Anidjar & Levine could help you recover compensation for your injuries and other related losses.

 The Responsibilities Your Lawyer Has That Have to Do with Your Case

 Our team will handle your entire case for you.
-This involves speaking to the other party involved in the case and fighting for a fair settlement.
+This involves speaking to the other party in the case and fighting for a fair settlement.
 We will also:

 - File all paperwork